CFBCWorks/Independence40SKN/_items/SKN40Book43.md

 title: "Early Morning Thoughts"

-shortdesc: “The book “_Early Morning Thoughts_” by Romaine Belgrove is made up of 75 poems."
+shortdesc: “The book “_Early Morning Thoughts_” is a collection of heartlfelt poems inspired by the author's experiences, aiming to inspire reflection, gratitude, and the spread of love and compassion."

 categories: [ Poetry ]